scalatra/scalatra-website/guides/web-services/cors.md

 ### Cross origin resource sharing

-Scalatra allows you to mix in the `CorsSupport` trait if you need to do [cross-origin resource sharing](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
+Scalatra allows you to mix the `CorsSupport` trait into your servlets if you need to do [cross-origin resource sharing](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

 Adding `CorsSupport` allows all requests from anywhere, by default.